gvwilson/sensibleadventures/in-heck/in-heck-outline.md

   - Explore the dormitory building
     - A moose doing math problems
     - An orangutan patiently assembling a jigsaw puzzle
-    - Everywhere the slow drip of condensation
   - Find Papa Roo sitting at a desk sketching
   - Sindy: "Papa?"
-    - Reaches out to touch him, nothing happens, she concentrates, there's a drip of water and his crown sparks
+    - Reaches out to touch him, nothing happens
+    - She concentrates, then closes her eyes and reaches up blindly and pulls a wire out of his crown
-    - Light goes off on his crown
+    - Light goes off
     - The Gears: "Fascinating."
   - For a moment nothing happens, then Papa Roo blinks and stands up shakily
     - He looks smaller than Maddy remembers